 Paradise Recovery Centers

 Local hubs have been created to help the citizens of Paradise recover from camp fire.
 Government agencies have centralized around these centers to help you get back on your feet.
-For a list of their locations, contact informations and which agencies are where, visit: https://buttecountyrecovers.org/DRC
+For a list of their locations, contact information and which agencies are where, visit: https://buttecountyrecovers.org/DRC

 How Chico Has Been Affected by Camp Fire

 The crisis in Chico, Ca is different from the ones suffered by Paradise, Concow, Magalia, Centerville and Helltown.
-People evacuating have been forced to flee to chicago and as the mayor describes it, Chico is now a “clogged toilet equivalent of a town”.
+People evacuating have been forced to flee to Chicago and as the mayor describes it, Chico is now a “clogged toilet equivalent of a town”.
 The mayor sadly admits that the towns infrastructure was not built to handle the massive wave of refugees and laments that the town is 100% fully occupied.

 The town’s economy is in chaos as both crimes and accidents are on the rise.
 The sad truth is that due to capacity, Chico is not a viable place for refugees to go.